Hells Angels MC criminal allegations and incidents in Massachusetts: Drug trafficking

+In this episode from the Drug Enforcement Administration Museum and Visitors Center's “Stories from the Collection,” the museum showcases a 1993Harley Davidson motorcycle seized from Greg Domey, president of the Salem, MA chapter of the Hells Angels.

 The Drug Enforcement Administration (DEA) began an investigation of the Salem Hells Angels chapter in February 1995.
 As part of an undercover operation, DEA agent Phil Muollo infiltrated the club for eighteen months and purchased kilograms of drugs from Gregory "Greg" Domey, the chapter president as well as the Hells Angels' leader on the East Coast, and other members.
 The investigation was also aided by the use of an informant.
-On July 1, 1995, John R. "Johnny Bart" Bartolomeo and another Hells Angel chased Girard Giorgio – a member of the Devil's Disciples – down Route 3 as he rode his motorcycle and badly beat him and stripped him of his colors after catching up with him, leaving him in critical condition.
-Bartolomeo then killed another Devil's Disciples member, William "Cat" Michaels, on July 29, 1995.
+On July 1, 1995, John R. "Johnny Bart" Bartolomeo and another Hells Angel chased Girard Giorgio – a member of the Devils Desciples – down Route 3 as he rode his motorcycle and badly beat him and stripped him of his colors after catching up with him, leaving him in critical condition.
+Bartolomeo then killed another Devils Desciples member, William "Cat" Michaels, on July 29, 1995.
 Michaels was riding his motorcycle on Route 18 in Weymouth when Bartolomeo accelerated an automobile into him.
 The operation culminated with the arrests of sixteen Hells Angels members and associates during raids on ten locations, including the Salem chapter clubhouse, on September 5, 1996.
 Quantities of cocaine and methamphetamine were also seized.
 All sixteen people indicted were convicted.
 Domey was sentenced to twenty years' imprisonment in 1997 after pleading guilty to running a criminal enterprise that sold cocaine and methamphetamine.
 Bartolomeo pleaded guilty to possession with intent to distribute, and conspiracy to distribute, cocaine and methamphetamine on May 21, 1998.
-State and federal authorities agreed not to charge him with the attacks on two Devil's Disciples members in conjunction with a plea agreement.
+State and federal authorities agreed not to charge him with the attacks on two Devils Desciples members in conjunction with a plea agreement.
 He was sentenced to thirty-five years'.